+Just when you think stained glass is only for churches, there's this.
 On a trip through the Architectural Digest Home Design show, I stopped in the press office and rifled through a bunch of complimentary CDs containing images of who-knows-what.
 Amongst the random digitized offerings, I found the work of Nancy Nicholson, a New York-based artist who works in stained glass.

 “I look for both beauty and humor in the urban landscape.
 Beginning with my photographs, I capture the composition and then render the image into a working drawing.
 I use traditional materials such as blown and machine rolled glass, lead and copper foil, and apply the techniques of sandblasting, vitreous paints and enamels to add details and dimension.”